MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

 The UWP XAML hosting API provides the low-level infrastructure for hosting UWP controls in desktop applications.
 Some types of desktop applications have the option of using alternative, more convenient APIs to accomplish this goal.

-* If you have a C/C++ Win32 desktop application and you want to host UWP controls in your application, you must use the UWP XAML hosting API.
+* If you have a C++ Win32 desktop application and you want to host UWP controls in your application, you must use the UWP XAML hosting API.
 There are no alternatives for these types of applications.

 * For WPF and Windows Forms applications, we recommend that you use the [wrapped controls](xaml-host-controls.md#wrapped-controls) and [host controls](xaml-host-controls.md#host-controls) in the Windows Community Toolkit instead of the UWP XAML hosting API.
 These controls use the UWP XAML hosting API internally and provide a simpler development experience.
 However, you can use the UWP XAML hosting API directly in these types of applications if you choose.